-You can apply for more than one type of licence at the same time - this means generally you won't be asked to supply duplicated information.
-The exception is if you are applying for an independent trustee licence - you can't apply for any other licence type at the same time.
+You can apply for more than one type of licence at the same time - this means generally you won't need to supply duplicated information.

 4. Approval to apply

 You'll need to have your board or governing body complete and sign this certificate (SD1.0), which: